 Even though it’s failed to stop an epidemic of comment spam (most WordPress comments for example are spam) it has allowed Google an easy way to tackle comment spam without having to work hard, links with rel=”nofollow” are ignored when Google determines PageRank.
 Not much help to the poor webmaster stuck with tens of thousands of automated spammed links on a regular basis, but at least Google is sorted :-)

-That’s not to say nofollow links have no ranking value at all, users do click links from forums and blog comments and this can have an indirect SEO benefit: send me half a million visitors through clicked nofollow links and some will convert to commenter’s, some will link from their websites, others will like/share your content on Facebook and Tweet about it.
+That’s not to say nofollow links have no ranking value at all, users do click links from forums and blog comments and this can have an indirect SEO benefit: send me half a million visitors through clicked nofollow links and some will convert to commenter’s, some will link from their websites, others will like/share your content on Facebook and Tweet about it and some might buy an SEO service.
 All help SEO wise, but you will NOT benefit directly from the link benefit (PR) of the nofollow links.